 Key Takeaways

-• A debit note is a formal document usually issued by the buyer to the seller, indicating an amount owed for various reasons.
+- A debit note is a formal document showing an amount owed for various reasons.

-• Debit notes are issued to show an amount owed, while credit notes indicate a credit in the buyer’s account.
+- Debit notes show the amount owed, while credit notes indicate a credit in the buyer’s account.

 How Does a Debit Note Work?